very fast (maximum several seconds)

 contact between fibre cores and tissue fluids.
 Internal reflectance spectra

 collected by fibre-optics tend to be related to reflectance spectra by

 a third power of wavelength.
-After this transformation, the weighted
+After this transformation, the weighted ordinate

-transformation of the internal spectrum to predict the surface spectrum.
+of the internal spectrum to predict the surface spectrum.

 SLIDE 12.
 The shape of spectra collected by fibre-optics from

 meat are very useful for steering a robotic probe.
 Although a robotic probe